xpmethod/xpmethod.github.io/lab-culture.md

-We would like to maintain a conscious and engaged environment in the lab, sensitive to the dynamics power, particularly as they manifest in spatial and temporal arrangements.
+We would like to maintain a conscious and engaged environment in the lab, sensitive to the dynamics power, particularly as they manifest in spatial and temporal imbalances of participation.

-### Best Practices
+### Modalities of Engagement

 With this goal in mind, we actively promote the following practices:

-1. Architectures of power---be mindful of the room’s physical arrangement.
+1. Architectures of power---be mindful of the room's physical arrangement.
 At the beginning of lab, long tables should be broken down into smaller islands of activity.
 Locations of power, such as the lectern or the center of the room, should be systematically ceded and inverted.